-PALS Scholastic Chess Clubs: Fall, 2017 Session
+PALS Scholastic Chess Clubs: 2018 Winter/Spring Session

 PALS Chess Academy offers year-round chess instruction to children in the Greater Denver Area.
 Our scholastic chess clubs typically last for one hour before or after-school.
 We equally divide time between group lessons and supervised playing.
 Over the course of a semester, children learn the most important checkmating patterns, opening fundamentals, middlegame strategy and tactics, and basic endgame techniques, while building skillsets that can be applied far beyond the chess board.